Indoor rainy days activities for preschoolers

 Create simple indoor pathways using tape or cushions zig-zag, curvy, or spaced-out steps—and encourage your child to carefully follow the path.
 It’s a fun and active rainy-day activity that helps toddlers stay engaged while improving their balance and coordination.

-3: What games to play inside on a rainy day?
+3: What are best games to play inside on a rainy day?

 Here are some of the top indoor games and activities to keep kids entertained and active on a rainy day.